openshift/origin/README.md

 Note that this won't hold any data after a restart, so you'll need to use a data container or mount a volume at `/var/lib/openshift` to preserve that data.
 Once the container is started, run:

-    $ docker run openshift/origin kube --help
+    $ docker run --net=host openshift/origin kube --help

-to see the command line options you can use.
+to see the command line options you can use (if you don't specify `--net=host`, you'll need to pass `-h <hostip>` to the CLI to connect).

 ### Start Developing